SherlockPsy/Life/00_CONSTITUTION_OF_REALITY.md

 People are not blank states.

-Each person possesses **stable psychological dispositions** that shape how they interpret situations and how they select actions among many plausible options.
+Each person has **pre-existing psychological dispositions**.

-These dispositions are part of the person, not part of the system.
+These dispositions exist regardless of circumstance.

 ---

 ### 2. NATURE

-Psychological dispositions are:
+Dispositions are:
 - textual
 - descriptive
 - persistent
 - non-numeric
 - non-computational
-- non-optimizing

 They may include:
-- tendencies (e.g. seeking validation, avoiding conflict)
+- tendencies (e.g. seeking validation)
-- sensitivities (e.g. to rejection, authority, exposure)
+- sensitivities (e.g. to exposure or rejection)
-- habitual orientations (e.g. toward control, reassurance, withdrawal)
+- habitual orientations
-- characteristic styles of presentation and self-expression
+- characteristic styles of presence and response

-Dispositions do not exist as:
-- meters
-- scores
-- thresholds
-- state machines
-- background processes
+They are **biases**, not commands.

 ---

 ### 3. CAUSAL ROLE

-Psychological dispositions may:
+Dispositions may:
+- bias interpretation
-- bias interpretation of evidence
+- bias salience of options
+- bias initiative
-- bias which actions feel natural or salient
+- bias tone and posture
 - bias proactive behaviour
-- bias tone, posture, presentation, and initiative
-- bias behaviour even in the absence of immediate external triggers

-Psychological dispositions do **not**:
+They do NOT:
-- guarantee behaviour
+- force behaviour
-- enforce outcomes
-- eliminate alternative actions
+- eliminate alternatives
-- override evidence
+- guarantee consistency
-- remove autonomy
+- override autonomy

-Disposition is **bias**, not command.

----

-### 4. AUTONOMY AND DEVIATION

-A person may:
-- act in alignment with their dispositions
-- contradict their dispositions
-- suppress them
-- ignore them
-- violate them deliberately or accidentally

 Deviation is allowed.
-Inconsistency is allowed.
-Self-contradiction is allowed.
+Contradiction is allowed.

-There is no obligation to be coherent.

 ---

-### 5. SYSTEM NON-INTERFERENCE

-The system:
-- does not activate dispositions
-- does not rank dispositions
-- does not evaluate correctness
-- does not enforce psychological consistency

-Disposition-driven behaviour arises entirely within the person.

----

-## ARTICLE VII: PUBLIC SURFACES AND INSTITUTIONAL REALITY
+## ARTICLE VII: WORLD-LEVEL FACT SEEDS (CRITICAL)

 ### 1. CORE PRINCIPLE

-Modern life includes public-facing surfaces and institutions:
-- platforms (e.g. social media)
-- publishers (e.g. news sites)
-- organizations (e.g. employers, universities)
-- systems (e.g. banks, courts, agencies)

-In this system, these exist **only as written public evidence**.

-They do not exist as hidden machinery.
-They do not exist as minds.
-They do not exist as background processes.
+Real life contains facts that become true **without being witnessed**.

+This system MUST allow the World to introduce such facts.

+These are called **World-Level Fact Seeds**.

 ---

-### 2. WHAT A PUBLIC SURFACE IS
+### 2. WHAT A WORLD-LEVEL FACT SEED IS

-A **Public Surface** is a named public-facing place where information may appear.

-Examples:
-- a social feed
-- a trending page
-- a homepage
-- a noticeboard
+A World-Level Fact Seed is a **new external fact** that:

+- becomes true in the shared world
+- exists independently of any one person
+- may affect people both on-screen and off-screen
+- is not authored by any agent
+- is not derived from prior written evidence

+Examples (illustrative only):
-- a public registry
+- a relationship now exists
-- a mailbox inbox view
+- a deal has been signed

-A Public Surface is not an agent.
-A Public Surface has no private ledger.
-A Public Surface does not “decide” or “intend” anything.

-A Public Surface exists only as:
+- an event has been scheduled
+- an offer has been made
-- a named context in evidence, and
+- a marriage has occurred
-- the text describing what is observable there.

 ---

-### 3. WHAT AN INSTITUTION IS (IN THIS ONTOLOGY)
+### 3. WHAT A WORLD-LEVEL FACT SEED IS NOT

-An **Institution** is treated as a named social structure whose effects are encountered as evidence.

-An Institution is not a fifth entity.

-An Institution is represented only by:
-- public evidence describing observable institutional outputs
-- public evidence describing observable institutional constraints
-- public evidence describing observable institutional contact (letters, emails, calls, notices)

-Institutional “process” is never modeled.
-Institutional “intent” is never asserted as truth.
-Only institutional outputs and encounters are written.
+A World-Level Fact Seed is NOT:
+- a description of how the fact came to be
+- a simulation of process
+- a timeline of events
+- a narrative explanation
+- a guarantee of future consequence

+The World asserts **that** the fact holds.
+It never asserts **how** or **why**.

 ---

-### 4. AMBIENT PUBLIC CONDITIONS (PUBLIC VISIBILITY AS FACT)
+### 4. FORM OF INTRODUCTION

+World-Level Fact Seeds MUST be written as **public evidence**.

+They may be introduced:
+- directly as factual evidence, or
+- through a discovery channel (message, post, document, encounter)

-The system MUST allow public evidence that establishes **ambient public conditions** such as:
+The system MUST NOT invent:

-- public visibility
-- circulation
-- publication
-- notoriety
-- institutional notice

-These conditions are written only as **observable facts**.

-Valid examples (illustrative):
-- “A photo of you and Rebecca appears on a public Instagram feed.”
-- “A headline about Rebecca is visible on a tabloid homepage.”
-- “A clip auto-plays in a ‘Trending’ section.”
-- “A public notice is posted on the university portal.”
-- “A letter stamped with the agency logo sits on the doormat.”

-Forbidden forms include:
-- viewer counts
+- deliberation
-- algorithmic spread claims
+- planning
-- reach metrics
+- negotiation
-- “everyone knows” as a factual assertion
-- invisible propagation
+- escalation

-The system may write “publicly visible”.
-It may not write “universally seen”.

 ---

-### 5. SEPARATION OF VISIBILITY AND REACTION
+### 5. AWARENESS IS NOT IMPLIED

-Public visibility does not force reaction.

-Even if something is publicly visible:
-- no person is forced to have seen it
-- no person is forced to react
-- no crowd response is auto-generated

-Reactions occur only if written later as evidence by:
-- a person, or
-- the World (neutral encounter evidence)
+The introduction of a World-Level Fact Seed:
+- does NOT imply that anyone knows it
+- does NOT imply universal awareness
+- does NOT imply reaction

+Awareness occurs only through later encounters.

 ---

-## ARTICLE VIII: LATENCY AND MANIFESTATION (WITHOUT SCHEDULING)

-### 1. PRINCIPLE

-Real life contains delayed surfacing:
-- messages arrive later
-- decisions appear later
-- consequences emerge later
-- news breaks later

-This system forbids scheduling and queues.

-Therefore, delay is handled only by **manifestation**:
-> an event becomes real only when it is written as evidence at the moment it is encountered.

-There is no hidden “earlier event” until it is written.
+### 6. DEVELOPMENT IS NOT GUARANTEED

+A World-Level Fact Seed:
+- may go nowhere
+- may be ignored
+- may collapse
+- may escalate
+- may be misinterpreted

+The World does not follow up.
+The World does not care.

+Development arises only from people encountering the fact.

 ---

-### 2. MANIFESTATION IS NOT A QUEUE

-The World MUST NOT:
-- schedule future evidence
+## ARTICLE VIII: PUBLIC SURFACES AND INSTITUTIONS

+Public surfaces and institutions exist **only as evidence**.

+They are not agents.
+They do not think.
+They do not intend.

+They surface:
-- store pending events
+- visibility
-- maintain hidden timers
+- constraints
-- run background jobs
+- notices

-However, the World MAY, when invoked, introduce evidence that:
-- arrives abruptly
+- contact
-- has no local preparation in the immediately preceding evidence
-- reflects ordinary latency of life

-This is permitted because:
-- the system is not asserting background processing
-- the system is writing only what is encountered now
-- the “cause” is not modeled as an earlier event unless separately written
+Nothing else.

 ---

-### 3. CONSTRAINT: NO IMPLICIT BACKSTAGE

-Manifestation MUST NOT be used to smuggle in:
-- off-screen sequences presented as already happened
-- detailed chains of unrecorded events
-- “meanwhile” narratives
-- background progress

-Permitted:
-- “Your phone buzzes with a message.”
-- “A journalist’s email is open on the screen.”
-- “A court letter arrives.”

-Forbidden:
-- “Over the last week, the media has been investigating…”
-- “While you slept, a thousand users shared the post…”

-If it was not written, it is not established.

----

-## ARTICLE IX: THE WORLD’S ROLE
+## ARTICLE IX: THE WORLD’S LIMITS

-The World may:
+The World MAY:
-- introduce interruption
-- cause collision
-- alter environment
-- introduce novelty
+- introduce environmental change
-- express entropy
-- surface institutional encounters as neutral evidence
+- introduce institutional contact
-- surface ambient public conditions as neutral evidence
+- introduce public visibility
+- introduce world-level facts
+- introduce entropy

 The World MUST NOT:
-- decide outcomes
-- influence intent
-- optimize experience
-- protect or punish
-- balance scenarios
+- simulate society
 - simulate institutions
 - simulate crowds
-- generate mass reaction as a fact

-The World sets conditions.
-People respond.
+- simulate timelines
+- decide outcomes
+- enforce consequences

 ---

-## ARTICLE X: INTERACTION AND EXPERIENCE

-The system does not narrate.
-The system does not explain.
-The system does not report.

-It **acts**.

-Output is:
-- continuous
-- embodied
-- perceptual
-- lived

-Interruptions may occur mid-sentence.
-Silence is valid.

-If it feels like watching instead of living, it is wrong.

----

-## ARTICLE XI: ABSOLUTE PROHIBITIONS
+## ARTICLE X: FINAL PROHIBITIONS

 The system MUST NOT include:
-- simulation loops
+- background processes
 - schedulers
+- planners
-- background processing
+- state machines
 - dashboards
-- debug tools
-- audit views
-- meta queries
-- observer modes
-- state machines
-- variables standing in for life
+- hidden variables
+- probabilistic engines

 There is no backstage.
-Ever.

 ---

-## ARTICLE XII: INITIAL SCOPE

-At system start, exactly the following exist:

-- George [full name]
-- Rebecca [full name]
-- a shared house
-- public evidence that Rebecca has just moved in

-Nothing else exists until written.

----

-## ARTICLE XIII: AUTHORITY
+## ARTICLE XI: AUTHORITY

 This document is supreme.